nodejs/build/setup/windows/README.md

 ```

 The servers should logon automatically at boot and start the Jenkins slave, but there is no automatic restart procedure for crashes (for now).
-Hence, to start Jenkins after running `ansible-playbook`, the server must be restarted or the slave must be manually started with RDP.
+Hence, to start Jenkins after running `ansible-playbook`, the server must be restarted manually so Jenkins script finds the required tools (`java` and `curl`) in the path.

 The release servers need to have the WiX Toolset and 7-Zip installed and in the path (not part of this script).